cforsythe/CeasarDecryption/README.md

 Abstract

-This program can brute force a string that is encrypted with a ceasar cipher using a dictionary of most common words
+A program that can crack any caesar cipher encryption

 In Depth
 1) Take in an encrypted string through a text box